 Employees are to claim actual expenses for meals, but reimbursement, including tips, may not exceed the maximums.
 Meals exceeding these maximums require the filing of a Special Expense form (Word or PDF) in advance of the event.
 See the "Special Expenses" section.

-The following meal allowance rates are effective for the beginning July 1, 2009:
+The following meal allowance rates are effective January 1, 2014:

 When Am I Eligible for Meal Reimbursement?